Alex-tech-labs/IT-Projects/Active-Directory-Fundamentals/Detailed-Notes/Lab-Walkthrough.md

-# Active Directory Fundamentals Lab - Detailed Notes Objective
+# Active Directory Fundamentals Lab Walk-through

 Built a Windows Server 2025 Active Directory environment with a Windows 11 client workstation using VirtualBox.